Elias-Graf/natrias/README.md

 Type `npm install` into terminal to install all dependencies (in the directory of the repository)

 ## Start Dev Server
-Type `npm run start:dev` in terminal
+Now run `npm run start:dev` to start the development server

-Terminal should output: `Project is running at http://localhost:9000/`, open this website in your prefered flavour of browser
+Terminal should output: `Project is running at http://localhost:9000/`, open this website in your prefered flavour of browser.